 As if our work in the physical spaces within and between buildings did not require enough time and resources, real asset managers now have to be mindful of DLT roll out on #SmartCampus.
 The rollout takes us beyond the legacy notion of artificial intelligence, beyond the cultural zietgeist of bitcoin and onto the other standardization systems where Ethereum — an open source, blockchain-based distributed computing platform – – is evolving continuously.

 One of Ethereum’s most significant tokens — ERC-20 — has emerged as the technical standard used for all smart contracts on the Ethereum blockchain for token implementation.
 The landing page for ERC-20 standardization activity is linked below:

 As we have explained elsewhere on this site* open source standardization does not happen according to due processes accredited by ANSI and other national standardization bodies administered by the Geneva-based sister organizations ISO, IEC and ITU.

 You may submit a proposal for improvement or comment upon the suggestions made by others at any time.
 That is how open-source consortia standards work.

 We refer blockchain applications to the IEEE Education & Healthcare Facilities Committee which has strong ties to the IEEE Blockchain Initiative.
-The internet is, after all, an electrotechnology.
-We also host one Blockchain teleconference per month.
+We also host periodic Blockchain colloquia to keep pace.
 See our CALENDAR for the next online meeting, open to everyone.

 Category: Blockchain, Information and Communication Technology, Finance, Management